yuanchenyang/facebook-group-archiver/Readme.md

 Dependencies
 ------------
 This archiver needs the `facepy` and `iso8601` packages, while the viewer needs `flask`.
-To run a production server, we need `apsw`, an interface to `sqlite` that supports read-only access to the database.
+To optionally run a production server, we need `apsw`, an interface to `sqlite` that supports read-only access to the database.

 ```
 pip install facepy iso8601 flask